• About

 But the bible says God hates divorce, doesn’t it?
 Well, yes, it does…sort of.

 In fact, the word divorce turns up in the scriptures a number of times, in both the old and new testaments and in different contexts.
 These contexts are important, as are the nuances of language and the difficulties of translation.
-Ancient Hebrew and Aramaic (the language Yeshua spoke) cannot easily be directly translated into English.
-Translating first into Greek, as most of the scriptures were, adds another layer of complexity.
+Ancient Hebrew and Aramaic (the language Yeshua spoke) cannot easily be translated directly into English.
+Translating first into Greek, as most of the early scriptures were, adds another layer of complexity.
 There can be several degrees of separation between the original meanings and contexts of words and phrases, and their current meanings and contexts.

 The word divorce is a perfect example.
 In Matthew 19, for instance, it is made clear that a man is not to ‘put away’ one wife and marry another.
 In modern texts, this ‘putting away’ is translated as ‘divorce’.
 Seems clear enough at first reading, doesn’t it?
 But let’s look further.

 What does to ‘put away’ really mean?
 Wisdom dictates that it means much more than to separate physically from a woman, or to instigate legal proceedings for divorce.
 A man can put a woman away from him by a thousand emotional and psychological cuts.
-(Please note that in the author’s opinion, a woman can do exactly the same thing but they are not as easily excused in religious circles.)
+(Please note that in the author’s opinion, a woman can do exactly the same thing but these women are not as easily excused in religious circles.)
 Words have the power of life and death over the human spirit; they can be wielded like a sword.
 In a spiritual sense, words can be used to murder.
 If a man and a woman become one – a unity in spirit – and yet one of them severs that unity with a spiritual weapon, is this not putting that person away from them in the most brutal manner?

 This then, is what God truly hates.
 In His eyes, divorce has already taken place at the severing of the spiritual and emotional bond between a man and a woman; a bond that is meant to be both tender and strong; a bond that is meant to fulfill a higher purpose.